A topic from the subject of Quantification in Chemistry.

 Procedure:

-1. Weigh and Dissolve KHP: Accurately weigh about 0.2-0.3 g of KHP and dissolve it in 50 mL of distilled water in a flask.
+1. Weigh and Dissolve KHP: Accurately weigh approximately 0.2-0.3 g of KHP using an analytical balance.
+Quantitatively transfer the KHP to a clean conical flask and dissolve it in 50 mL of distilled water.

-2. Add Indicator: Add 2-3 drops of phenolphthalein indicator to the solution.
+2. Add Indicator: Add 2-3 drops of phenolphthalein indicator to the KHP solution.

-3. Titrate with NaOH: Using a burette, slowly add NaOH solution to the KHP solution while swirling the flask constantly.
-Record the initial and final burette readings.
+3. Titrate with NaOH: Fill a burette with the NaOH solution, ensuring no air bubbles are present.
+Record the initial burette reading.
+Slowly add the NaOH solution to the KHP solution while swirling the flask constantly.

-4. Observe Endpoint: Continue titrating until the solution turns faint pink and the color persists for at least 30 seconds.
+4. Observe Endpoint: Continue titrating until the solution turns a faint persistent pink color that lasts for at least 30 seconds.
+This is the endpoint.
+Record the final burette reading.

 5. Calculate NaOH Concentration: The concentration of NaOH can be calculated using the formula:

-NaOH concentration (M) = (Mass of KHP / Molecular weight of KHP) / Volume of NaOH used (L)
+NaOH concentration (M) = (Mass of KHP (g) / Molecular weight of KHP (g/mol)) / Volume of NaOH used (L)

-6. Repeat Titrations: Perform multiple titrations to obtain an average value for the NaOH concentration.
+6. Repeat Titrations: Perform at least three titrations to obtain an average value for the NaOH concentration.
+Discard the solutions after each titration and repeat steps 1-5.

 Key Procedures:

-• Accurate weighing of KHP: Use a calibrated balance to accurately measure the mass of KHP, as it determines the amount of NaOH present.
+• Accurate weighing of KHP: Use a calibrated analytical balance to accurately measure the mass of KHP.
+Record the mass to at least four significant figures.

-• Correct use of indicator: The phenolphthalein indicator changes color at the equivalence point, providing a visible indication of completion.
+• Correct use of indicator: Phenolphthalein indicator changes from colorless to faint pink at the equivalence point, signaling the completion of the reaction.

-• Slow, careful titration: Titrate the solution slowly and observe the color change to avoid overshooting the endpoint.
+• Slow, careful titration: Titrate slowly, especially near the endpoint, to avoid overshooting and ensure accurate results.

 Significance: